gogolith/GoCoEdit/README.md

 **This is an optional Add-On for the iOS App, only for an edge case use!
 You only needs this to connect to a FTP-Server over port 80.
-The GoCoEdit App can connect by default to serval Servers (FTP, SFTP, DROPBOX, GOOGLE DRIVE) without this connector**
+The GoCoEdit App can connect by default to serval Servers (FTP, SFTP, DROPBOX, GOOGLE DRIVE, ONEDRIVE) without this connector**

 All Server connections are stored in your App (temporary on your own server only if you use this connector).